zivboj/Powershell-Rep/README.md

-# Powershell-Rep
+# Powershell Scripts
-Powershell scripts: O365 and local env
+Git full of powershell used for admin work with O365 and AD Wil be expanded as time goes on